PandaGnar/chenjefferson.com/_posts/congee.md

 Rice is the bulk of your congee, and putting steamed rice in water does not taste good -- you want the stuff around the congee to have some flavor and texture too, which means that you need to a. use starchy rice, and b. get the starches into the soup.

 Starchy rices include almost all Asian varieties of rice.
 Sushi rice or sweet rice is usually okay.
-Avoid long grain rices like Basmati unless you're going for rice in water.
+Avoid long grain rices like Basmati unless you're going for a rice-in-water texture.
 To get starch out of your rice, either cook it for 90 minutes or break it up -- either with your favorite cooking instrument (or rock) or by freezing it with equal parts water.

 ### Broth or Water